Read More

 Which types of employers are good candidates for a captive?

-While almost any self-funded employer could participate in a captive, small to mid-size businesses tend to be the best fit for this model.
-By banding together and sharing resources, several such employers can fight back against the lack of transparency, flexibility, and control that defines most “off the shelf” health plans.
+While almost any self-funded employer could participate in a captive, small to midsize businesses tend to be the best fit for this model.
+By banding together and sharing resources, employers can fight back against the lack of transparency, flexibility, and control that defines most “off-the-shelf” health plans.

 Key Considerations for Adopters:

-• It is important that those seeking to join a captive have a willingness to collaborate with other like-minded employers on a long-term strategy to create and optimize a shared health plan.
-This will require a greater level of engagement from participating employers than a fully-funded model and may even necessitate the hands-on execution of some plan management duties.
+• A willingness to collaborate with other like-minded employers on a long-term strategy to create and optimize a shared health plan.
+This will require a level of engagement from employers rather than a fully funded model and may even necessitate the hands-on execution of some plan management duties.

-• Participating employers should be prepared to consider various cost containment ideas and policies, including the implementation of targeted risk management programs, employee education and engagement initiatives, and decisions such as carving out your pharmacy benefits manager.
+• Participating employers can consider various strategies and policies to reduce costs for their business and employees, including targeted risk management programs such as employee education and engagement initiatives and carving out pharmacy benefits.

-Group insurance captives are appealing to so many employers because they give participating members increased levels of control and transparency over their health spending without the full level of financial exposure that comes with a standard self-funded plan.
+Group insurance captives are appealing to many employers because they give participating members increased levels of control and transparency over their health spending without the full level of financial exposure that comes with a standard self-funded plan.
 This approach allows participating employers to gain a large amount of flexibility and agency over plan design while sharing risk and responsibility with their captive partners.
-If your organization is being bled dry by ever-rising premiums and expensive claims, it may be time to seriously consider whether a captive is a good fit for you.
+If your organization is looking to get creative to reduce rising premiums and expensive claims, it may be time to seriously consider whether a captive is a good fit for you.

-OneDigital’s Captive Solutions have a proven track record of beating market trends, reducing renewal rates, and returning surplus dollars to our clients.
+OneDigital’s Captive Solutions have a proven track record of beating market trends, reducing renewal rates, and returning surplus dollars to our clients year over year.
 You can learn more and connect with our Captive Solutions team here.

-To explore other cost containment ideas for your organization, download OneDigital's Cost Containment Playbook, which has 25 strategies for healthcare, pharmacy, and workforce optimization.
+To explore other cost containment ideas for your organization, read OneDigital’s Cost Containment Playbook, for 25 additional strategies to reduce healthcare, pharmacy, and workforce rising costs.

 Share